The oldest long-distance railway line in Bavaria: from Augsburg to Munich

 family friendly

-Bertolt Brecht allegedly said that "the nicest thing about Augsburg is the train to Munich."
-Of course, that's not true at all.
-Augsburg always merits a visit.
+"The best thing about Augsburg is the train to Munich", Bertolt Brecht is supposed to have said.
+Of course that's not true - Augsburg is always worth a trip.

 Arrival